pdm-project/pdm/docs/docs/dependency.md

 ### About update strategy

-Similary, PDM also provides 2 different behaviors of updating dependencies and sub-dependencies， which is given by `--update-<strategy>` option:
+Similarly, PDM also provides 2 different behaviors of updating dependencies and sub-dependencies， which is given by `--update-<strategy>` option:

 - `reuse`: Keep all locked dependencies except for those given in the command line.